 Everybody hits a bump in a relationship at some point in time, whether it is with a mother, brother, friend or partner.
-Leaving such skirmishes to go unchecked will not only put an unnecessary strain on the relationship, but by time it will also degenerate.
+Leaving such skirmishes to go unchecked will not only put an unnecessary strain on the relationship, but over time it will also degenerate into a strained relationship.

 Review your Relationship

 Before thinking of a way forward, one must first come to terms with what happened, and accept the fact that, unfortunately, what was said or done cannot be taken back.

 Although this might be apparently obvious to many, most people would agree that they do not keep this view in perspective before approaching the person with whom they are in conflict, as our emotions usually get the better of us.

 This is very important to keep in mind because it will help you keep your emotions and pride in check.
 There may be times when one cannot start afresh – however, there is definitely a possibility for healing and mending a relationship.